jisensee/graphql-blog-demo/README.md

 Since the server uses the standard TypeScript-stack, no additional config is needed here.

-For the client, install [reason-vscode](https://marketplace.visualstudio.com/items?itemName=jaredly.reason-vscode) for Reason-support and [vscode-reasonml-graphql](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-reasonml-graphql) for GraphQl-support in Reason.
+For the client, install [rescript-vscode](https://marketplace.visualstudio.com/items?itemName=chenglou92.rescript-vscode) for Rescript-support and [vscode-reasonml-graphql](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-reasonml-graphql) for GraphQl-support in Rescript.
 Check their documentation for setup information.